sympy/sympy/doc/src/contributing/development-workflow.md

 before being considered as ready for release.

 - All tests must pass.
-  : - Rationale: We need to make sure we're not releasing buggy code.
+  - Rationale: We need to make sure we're not releasing buggy code.
   - If new features are being implemented and/or bug fixes are added, tests should be added for them as well.
 - The reviews (at least 1) must all be positive.
-  : - Rationale: We'd like everyone to agree on the merits of the patch.
+  - Rationale: We'd like everyone to agree on the merits of the patch.
   - If there are conflicting opinions, the reviewers should reach a consensus.
 - The patch must have been posted for at least 24 hours.
-  : - Rationale: This gives a chance for everyone to look at the patch.
+  - Rationale: This gives a chance for everyone to look at the patch.

 ## FAQ

-1.Where can I find Sympy video tutorials  to get familiar using the software.
+1.Where can I find SymPy video tutorials  to get familiar using the software.

 Ans: Visit [wiki/introduction-to-contributing](https://github.com/sympy/sympy/wiki/introduction-to-contributing#get-familiar-using-the-software) .You can use any python debuggers like : PuDB, winpdb , pdb or any other, according to your convenience.

-2.How can I use Sympy git version directly ?
+2.How can I use SymPy git version directly ?

 Ans : Open your terminal: